myaOlaye/Just-Eat-Tech-Test/README.md

 ### More Detailed Restaurant Info:
 Add the ability to select a restaurant and view further details such as open and closing times, collection details, eta etc.

+## Testing
+I have written **unit tests** for the `isValidPostcode` function to ensure its correctness, covering a range of valid and invalid postcode inputs.
+Additionally, I have written tests for the relevant components to ensure they behave as expected under different conditions.

+Furthermore, I have written **integration tests** to verify that the components render correctly and interact with each other as intended in various scenarios.